Introduction

 1. Use Wi-Fi Analyzer Tools

-Wi-Fi analyzer tools are essential for identifying the least congested channels.
-These tools scan the surrounding area and provide information on the networks and channels in use, helping users make informed decisions.
+Wi-Fi analyzer tools are the most important gadgets for the purpose of determining the least busy channels.
+These tools carry out scans of the nearby area and supply users with information regarding the networks and their associated channels that are in use, thus making the decision easier.

 2. Regular Monitoring and Adjustment